Key takeaways:

 What is medium-chain acyl-CoA dehydrogenase deficiency?

-Medium-chain acyl-CoA dehydrogenase (MCAD) deficiency is an “inborn error of metabolism” which impairs the body’s ability to break down medium-chain fatty acids for fuel.
+Medium-chain acyl-CoA dehydrogenase deficiency (MCADD) is an inborn error of metabolism that impairs the body’s ability to break down medium-chain fatty acids for fuel.

 Symptoms of MCADD generally occur when an infant or child hasn’t eaten, often due to being sick with a cold, ear infection, or the flu.
-Because the body can’t utilize fatty acids efficiently for energy, children with MCAD deficiency can have severe hypoglycemia (low blood sugar), which can progress into a serious metabolic crisis.[ref]
+Because the body can’t utilize fatty acids efficiently for energy, children with MCADD can’t switch to using fatty acids for energy.
+They will end up having severe hypoglycemia (low blood sugar), which can progress into a more serious metabolic crisis.[ref]
+Often, the onset of MCADD happens during an illness (viral, bacterial) because the immune system needs a lot of energy, while at the same time, the child usually doesn’t feel like eating.

-Not every child that has genetic mutations for MCAD deficiency ends up having problems with MCAD deficiency.
-Newborn screenings are now being done to identify infants with MCAD deficiency.[ref]
+Not every child who has genetic mutations for MCADD ends up having problems with medium-chain acyl-CoA dehydrogenase deficiency.
+Newborn screenings are done to identify infants with MCAD deficiency.[ref]

 Carrying one copy of an MCADD mutation: